 Unusual weight loss or gain

 Unlike type 1 diabetes, type 2 diabetes can be reversed and cured.
 Treatments include:

 - Oral insulin pills or insulin injections

-- Eating a special diet that is sugar-free and low in carbohydrates
+- Eating a special diet that is sugar-free and has snacks for diabetics which are low in carbohydrates

 - Getting enough exercise

 Both type 1 and type 2 diabetes can adversely affect the quality of life if left untreated.
 However, with the right diet, medication and exercise the diabetes can be controlled without medication in the nascent stages and individuals suffering from them can lead a close to normal life.
 Make good health your mission by gaining more knowledge on such conditions on our wellness and lifestyle blog.